-The book of Galatians, written around 54 A.D., which is about 5 years after the Jerusalem Conference where circumcision was officially abolished, is often used by mainstreamers to try to prove that all Old Testament law keeping has been done away with.
-However, the circumcision word repeatedly appears throughout Galatians a total of 15 times showing that the now abolished law discussed by Paul refers overwhelmingly to circumcision, not to the entire set of OT laws.
+The book of Galatians, written around 54 A.D., which is about 5 years after the Jerusalem Conference where CIRCUMCISION was officially abolished, is often used by mainstreamers to try to prove that all Old Testament law keeping has been done away with.
+However, the CIRCUMCISION word repeatedly appears throughout Galatians a total of FIFTEEN (15) times showing that the now abolished law discussed by Paul refers most likely, by far, to CIRCUMCISION, not to the entire set of OT laws.
 Even one single, clear reference to tithing, unclean meats, the Sabbath, or a festival is conspicuously absent in Galatians.
+Some Biblical verses grossly generalize, and Galatians contains some of those gross generalizations where a little reasonable discernment is needed to understand what law is being discussed.

-Galatians 2:16: “knowing that a man is not justified by the works of the law but by faith in Jesus Christ ……..that we might be justified by faith in Christ …….”
+Galatians 2:16: “knowing that a man is not justified by the works of the law BUT by faith in Jesus Christ, even we have believed in Christ Jesus, that we might be justified by faith in Christ and not by the works of the law; for by the works of the law no flesh shall be justified.”
+(NKJV)

-James 2:24 says “You see then that a man is justified by works, and not by faith only” which means that obedience to Biblical laws is still a part of salvation.
+Note that there is no “but” in the original Greek in verse 16 even though most, but not all popular translations use “but.”
+The original Greek says “IF NOT” or “UNLESS.”
+So the literal translation is “KNOWING THAT A MAN IS NOT JUSTIFIED BY THE WORKS OF THE LAW IF NOT THROUGH FAITH IN JESUS CHRIST.”
+In other words, UNLESS you have faith in Jesus you cannot be justified by keeping the law, but if you do have faith in Jesus then you will be justified by your obeying the law.
+James 2:24 says “You see then that a man is justified by works, and not by faith only” confirming that obedience to Biblical laws is still a necessary part of salvation.
+The last part of Galatians 2:16 saying that no one will be justified by the works of the law is a QUALIFIED statement.
+No one will be justified by the works of the law ONLY IF HE DOES NOT HAVE FAITH IN JESUS, according to the first part of verse 16.
 Galatians 2:16 involves a discussion by Paul simply explaining that “works” or keeping the Mosaic laws no longer BY ITSELF “justifies” Christians, which means to be righteous in God’s sight.
 Some false teachers in Galatia had previously tried to deceive church members in the local churches by insisting that keeping the Mosaic laws and circumcision were THE ONLY requirements needed for salvation, and that faith in Jesus Christ was not needed.
-In the final analysis the concept of “justification” is merely an abstract, intellectual observation that by itself does not clearly and conclusively, beyond reasonable doubt, indicate that a particular law or set of laws should be mandatorily observed, or not observed.
-Therefore verse 16 is not clear, beyond reasonable doubt proof that the remaining Old Testament laws that have not been singled out as abolished, have been annulled.
 Please visit gnmagazine.org/booklets/NC/NC and scroll down to pages 144-145 and read “Confusion Over Legalism: What It Is and Isn’t.”

 Galatians 2:19: “For I through the law died to the law that I might live to God.”